Retrodolivo/Nixie-clock/README.md

 Real time clock source is DS3231 IC.
 It's quite accurate RTC with an integrated temperaturecompensated crystal oscillator.
 I'm using it in every "clock" project.
 Cathodes are controlling via K155ID1 high voltage decoder.
 Its output sets according input pins states in binary.
 Nixie tubes are switching dynamicly at ~500Hz.
 Temperature sensing is performed by 1-wire digital thermometer DS18B20.
 Measurments are taken every min and displayed via tubes.
+ATmega8A is a main computing unit.
+It performs a connection of all device units together.
+It system clock source is 8MHz crystall resonator.
+Since all PWM pins were busy I decide to use ATtiny2313 to control color and brightness of RGB leds.
+Brightness is setting via potentiometer.
+So potential sensing is needed.
+As ATtiny2313 dont have internal ADC, we need an external ADC.
+I have a plenty of MCP3201 12-bit adc.